Walks With Folks

 Several other buildings in Saint Petersburg also belong to the State Hermitage Museum.
 One is the General Staff building that stands opposite the Winter Palace across the Palace Square.
 The collection displayed in the General Staff Building is dedicated to Russian and European decorative art, paintings and sculptures from the 19th and 20th centuries.
 Highlights of this collection include paintings by Matisse, Picasso, Malevich and Kandinsky.
 Another of the buildings belonging to the Hermitage is Menshikov Palace.
 Alexander Menshikov, a man of humble origins, became the most trusted associate and friend of Emperor Peter the Great and the first governor of Saint Petersburg.
 His palace, construction of which began in 1710 and was finished in 1727, was one of the very first buildings in Saint Petersburg.
 Today, inside you can see decorative and applied art from the State Hermitage collection representing Russian culture in the 18th century.

 The Hermitage collection is so vast and diverse that one needs at least 5 hours to even walk through all rooms of the museum.
-This is why a guided tour may be indispensable for a tourist who wants to see the highlights of the collections and not miss any interesting exhibit.
-If you're interested in a private tour or a small group tour of the State Hermitage Museum with a highly knowledgeable licensed guide order one at Walks with Folks (the entrance ticket is included).
+Unlike other museums, the Hermitage Museum does not provide written explanations for the artwork on display.
+Therefore, a guided tour can be indispensable for tourists who want to see the highlights of the collections and not miss any interesting exhibits.
+If you're interested in a private tour or a small group tour of the State Hermitage Museum with a highly knowledgeable licensed guide, book one with Walks With Folks (skip-the-line entrance ticket is included).

 Latest Posts